-The way in which we interact with technology continues to change as our expectations and requirements shift.
-With the legal software market continuing to change, you probably feel some pressure to at least review your computer systems, if not actually change them.
+How we interact with technology continues to change as our expectations and requirements shift.
+With the legal software market continuing to change in response to the ways in which firms are working during the pandemic, you probably feel some pressure to review your computer systems, if not actually to change them..

-You will want to take advantage of new technologies and to keep a competitive edge for your practice.
+You may wish to take advantage of new technologies and to keep a competitive edge for your practice.

 But with an overwhelming variety of opinions and advice available, along with the marketing claims of the suppliers, choosing a system that meets your expectations is often a difficult process.